susanBuck/notes/07_WordPress/06_Posts_and_pages.md

 ## Pages
 Pages on your site

 * Pages on your site.
-Ex: About Page, Portfolio Page, Contact page.
+Ex: *About* page, *Portfolio* page, *Contact* page.
-* Unlike posts which you might be creating on a regular basis, pages are pretty static.
+* Unlike posts which you might be creating on a regular basis, pages are mostyle static.

 ## Other differences
 * Posts are included in the RSS feed WordPress generates for your site.
 * Pages can be nested.
-Example: Within a page called Portfolio, you may nest a page for Illustration, Photography, Video, etc. (It's like WordPress inception.)
+Example: Within a page called *Portfolio*, you may nest a page for *Illustration*, *Photography*, *Video*, etc.
 * You can have a page that displays posts.
-For example, you might want to create a page called Top 5 that shows your top 5 blog posts of all time.
+For example, you might want to create a page called *Top 5* that shows your top 5 blog posts of all time.